 Meetings are an inevitable part of our work life, for better or for worse.
 Learning how to make meetings effective will free up valuable time and attention bandwidth for tasks that are more important to your bottom line.

 First, evaluate whether a meeting is necessary at all.
 Can you communicate over email or over the phone without diluting your message?
+One of the top productivity tips from CEOs includes saying no to meetings that lack a defined agenda.

 - Call or email instead (when possible)